JeanCabralITS/Friend-Of-A-Friend-/README.md

 If you have already installed the Vapor toolbox, you can create a new Vapor project from this repo using the following command:

     vapor new MyProject --template=twostraws/vapor-clean

+## Project Description

+An HTTP Service which accepts a graph of people where egdes represent friendship relationships.
+It returns the suggested eges which would create direct friend relationships between two people who currently are at most one friend away - two people who are friends "Friend of a Friend."

+## Project Instruction

+Recieve as input an array of friend relationships.
+Return a set of arrays each representing a new suggested friend relationship.

+Example input:

+    {"inList": [
+        {"friends": ["Albert", "Betty"]},
+        {"friends": ["Betty", "Cathy"]},
+        {"friends": ["Cathy", "Dennis"]},
+        {"friends": ["Dennis", "Albert"]},
+        {"friends": ["Tony", "Bruce"]}
+        ]}

+ Example Output:
+    {"outList": [["Albert", :Cathy"], ["Betty", "Dennis"]]}